Priscilla Betti: Biography

-Priscilla Betti was born on August 2, 1989 into a family living in Nice (Alpes-Maritimes).
+Priscilla Betti was born on 2 August 1989 into a family living in Nice, Alpes-Maritimes, Provence-Alpes-Côte d'Azur.

 Her mother, Annie takes care of her career and her father, Jean-Pierre, is a painter in letters.
-Priscilla has two sisters : Sandra who is also a singer and Séverine who is a pharmacy assistant.
+Priscilla has two sisters: Sandra who is also a singer and Séverine who is a pharmacy assistant.

-When Priscilla was eleven years old, she visited the show Drôles de petits champions, February 23, 2001, on TF1, and was noticed by a producer from the American company Metro-Goldwyn-Mayer, Patrick Debort.
-On September 25, she recorded her first single "Quand je serai jeune" for the record company BMG.
+When Priscilla was eleven years old, she took part in the television children's talent show Drôles de petits champions, on 23 February 2001, on TF1, and was noticed by a producer from the American company Metro-Goldwyn-Mayer, Patrick Debort.
+On 25 September, she released her first single "Quand je serai jeune" under the record company Sony BMG.

-That same year, Priscilla went to New York and met her idol Britney Spears.
-Spears presented her with a disque d'or for her single "Quand je serai jeune".
+That same year, Priscilla went to New York City and met her idol Britney Spears, who presented her with a Gold record for her single "Quand je serai jeune".

 Betti's first album, Cette Vie nouvelle, was released in June 2002.
 It was certified Silver in France for sales of 50,000 copies.
 Her second album, Priscilla was released only six months after the first one, in December 2002.
 The album's first single, "Regarde-moi (teste-moi, déteste-moi)" was certified Gold in France for sales over 250,000 copies.
+The second single, "Tchouk tchouk musik", was certified Silver for sales over 250,000 copies.
 Priscilla sold over 100,000 copies in France, and was certified Gold.

 Betti's third album, Une Fille comme moi, was released in early 2004.
-The first single, "Toujours pas d'amour", peaked at number five on the French singles chart.
-The album peaked at number eight on the album chart, and was certified a Gold disc in France.
+The first single, "Toujours pas d'amour", peaked at number five on the French singles chart and was certified Silver in France for sales over 250,000 copies.
+The album peaked at number eight on the album chart, and was certified Gold in France.

 After following traditional schooling until the end of 8th grade, she decided not to enter secondary school, instead taking correspondence courses so that she could better concentrate on her artistic career.

 Betti's fourth album, Bric à brac, was released in the summer of 2005.
 It peaked at number 20 on the French albums chart.